Model-independent search for neutrino sources with the ANTARES neutrino telescope: Data selection and reconstruction

 As illustrated in Figure~\ref{fig:selectfit}, Selectfit either allows the angular error for a sample of neutrinos to be reduced or it can be used to increase the sample size for a given angular error.
 It increases the available statistics by at least 11\% for any given accuracy.

-The benefit for small angular errors is mainly due to the improved estimation of the angular error, whereas for less accurate reconstructions, the main benefit results from the eventwise selection from the four reconstruction methods \cite{geisselsoeder:phdARXIV}.
+The benefit for small angular errors is mainly due to the improved estimation of the angular error, whereas for less accurate reconstructions, the main benefit results from the event-wise selection from the four reconstruction methods \cite{geisselsoeder:phdARXIV}.

 Since a search for extended sources does not necessarily require the same angular precision as a point source search, a looser cut on the uncertainty of the reconstruction is applied.
-For a flux with an energy spectrum of $E^{-2}$ this results in a median angular uncertainty of 0.46$^{\circ}$ for the remaining sample.
-The cut for this analysis was chosen to yield a high statistics sample of muon neutrino candidates while reconstructing them accurately enough to match the 0.5$^{\circ}$ grid spacing used in the multiscale method, see Section \ref{sec:multiscale}.
+For a flux of muon neutrinos with an energy spectrum of $E^{-2}$ these cuts result in a median angular uncertainty of 0.46$^{\circ}$.
+The cut for this analysis was chosen to yield a high statistics sample of muon neutrino candidates while reconstructing them accurately enough to match the 0.5$^{\circ}$ grid spacing used in the multiscale method discussed in the following section.
+In Figure \ref{fig:effA} the effective area reached with this method is compared to the effective area obtained with the default reconstruction scheme as used for point-source searches \cite{antares:ps}.
+The looser event selection in this analysis also results in a higher background from misreconstructed atmospheric muons in the final sample of neutrino candidates (29.7\% instead of 10\% in \cite{Adrian-Martinez:2014wzf}).